tmpfs/trucks/packages/trucks-compiler/README.md

 public register(scheme, resolver)
 ```

-Register a resolver class for a scheme.
+Register a resolver class for a protocol.

 Scheme names should include a trailing colon.